 Calendar and Timesheets:

-Your calendar obviously let's you know what meetings and tasks you have planned, but in Teamleader it serves the additional purpose of tracking time.
+Your calendar obviously let's you know what meetings and tasks you have scheduled, but in Teamleader it serves the additional purpose of tracking time.
 After you've planned your schedule and finished an item, you can just click through via the agenda and mark it as finished.

 Next, you will find out how these tasks and meetings are related to the projects in Teamleader.